How to Manage Your Time

 Tip 3: Impose Structure

-• Flexibility is a huge perk of our jobs!
+• Flexibility is a huge perk of our jobs, but it can also ruin you.

 • Good results come from a routine (do not wait for creativity to strike)